dharmikd2905/automl-mlops-system/README.md

 </p>

----

-## 📖 Overview
+## Overview

-AutoML MLOps System is an end-to-end machine learning platform that automates the core ML lifecycle — from raw CSV ingestion to model deployment.
+AutoML MLOps System automates the core ML lifecycle end to end — from raw CSV ingestion to a deployable model behind a REST API.

-Instead of manually preprocessing data, selecting algorithms, evaluating performance, and deploying models, this application runs those steps through a single pipeline: it detects whether the target column is a classification or regression problem, applies preprocessing rules (missing-value imputation, encoding, scaling), trains several candidate models in parallel, and serves the best one behind a REST API.
+Instead of manually preprocessing data, picking an algorithm, evaluating it, and wiring up deployment by hand, the pipeline handles all of that: it detects whether the target column is a classification or regression problem, applies preprocessing (missing-value imputation, encoding, scaling), trains several candidate models in parallel, and serves whichever one performs best.

-Supports both **Classification** and **Regression** tasks.
+Supports both classification and regression tasks.

----

-## ✨ Key Features
+## Key Features

-### 🤖 Automated Pipeline
-- CSV ingestion via upload
-- Target column selection
-- Automatic task type detection (classification vs. regression)
-- Rule-based preprocessing and feature encoding
-- Multi-model training and automatic best-model selection

-### 🧹 Data Preprocessing
-- Missing value imputation (median for numerical, mode for categorical)
-- High-cardinality / ID-like column auto-dropping
-- One-Hot Encoding for low-cardinality categorical columns, label encoding otherwise
-- Feature scaling (StandardScaler)
-- Sample input + schema generation for inference
+**Automated pipeline** — CSV upload, target column selection, automatic task-type detection (classification vs. regression), rule-based preprocessing and encoding, multi-model training with automatic best-model selection.

+**Data preprocessing** — median imputation for numerical columns and mode for categorical, auto-dropping of high-cardinality/ID-like columns, one-hot encoding for low-cardinality categorical features (label encoding otherwise), StandardScaler for feature scaling, and schema/sample-input generation for inference.

-> Note: preprocessing is rule-based (heuristics for column type, cardinality, and a couple of hardcoded domain-specific encodings), not a fully generalized AutoML feature-engineering engine — good for structured tabular datasets, not a drop-in solution for every schema.
+> Worth noting: the preprocessing is rule-based — heuristics around column type, cardinality, and a couple of hardcoded domain-specific encodings — not a fully generalized AutoML feature-engineering engine.
+It works well on structured tabular datasets but isn't a drop-in solution for every schema.

-### 🧠 Multi-Model Benchmarking

-**Classification**
-- Logistic Regression
-- Random Forest Classifier
+**Multi-model benchmarking**

-- Gradient Boosting Classifier
+Classification: Logistic Regression, Random Forest Classifier, Gradient Boosting Classifier

-**Regression**
-- Linear Regression
-- Ridge Regression
-- Lasso Regression
-- Random Forest Regressor
-- Gradient Boosting Regressor
+Regression: Linear Regression, Ridge, Lasso, Random Forest Regressor, Gradient Boosting Regressor

-### 📊 Evaluation
-- Classification: Accuracy, Weighted F1
-- Regression: RMSE, R²

-### 📦 Model Management
-- Joblib serialization of model + preprocessor
-- Local training history (`models_store/history.json`)
-- MLflow experiment tracking (params, metrics, artifacts)

-### 🌐 REST API (FastAPI)
+**Evaluation** — Accuracy and weighted F1 for classification; RMSE and R² for regression.

+**Model management** — Joblib serialization of the model and preprocessor, local training history (`models_store/history.json`), and MLflow experiment tracking for params, metrics, and artifacts.

+**REST API (FastAPI)**
-- `/train` — upload CSV + target column, runs the full pipeline
+- `/train` — upload a CSV and target column, runs the full pipeline
-- `/predict` — run inference on a JSON feature vector
+- `/predict` — inference on a JSON feature vector
-- `/schema` — returns expected feature names + sample input for the trained model
+- `/schema` — expected feature names and sample input for the trained model
 - `/history` — last 10 training runs

-### 🐳 Docker Support
-- Dockerfile + docker-compose (API + MLflow server)

-### ✅ CI/CD
+**Docker support** — Dockerfile plus docker-compose for the API and an MLflow server.

-GitHub Actions pipeline: lint (ruff) → test (pytest) → docker build
+**CI/CD** — GitHub Actions pipeline: lint (ruff) → test (pytest) → docker build.

----

-## 📈 Verified Results
+## Verified Results

 Benchmarked on the [California Housing dataset](https://scikit-learn.org/stable/datasets/real_world.html#california-housing-dataset) (20,640 rows, regression):